Entrepreneurship 2.0? Can you tell me about Entrepreneurship 1.0 first?

 And just like what Ali said in his video, How Much I Earned in 2020 - My Best Year Ever (I'll send you directly to 18:25-20:01), "there is a sort of luck you get when you put a lot of work into something".

 With a growing audience, when you consistently put out quality work out there, you're increasing your chance for something to happen.

 This is what serendipity is.

-[On a side note, Ali also mentioned honestly why he creates this sort of videos - not to make others feel bad, but because people want this type of content so they can replicate success!
+[On a side note, Ali also told us honestly why he creates these sorts of videos - not to make others feel bad, but because people want this type of content so they can replicate success!
 How can you handpick small impressive learnings in your own journey for a few others to learn?]

-As you're sharing your journey with many eyes on it, it is more likely for you to put more thoughts into your work because you're putting your own name on the line.
-Remember the childhood story, "The Boy Who Cried Wolf?"
-No one believed him after he pranked the villagers twice shouting "Wolf!"
-His reputation was destroyed by his own actions.
-Similarly, when you're Building in Public, your work and sharing reflects your reputation and you only have one reputation.
+As you're sharing your journey with many eyes on it, you tend to put more thoughts into your work because you're putting your own name on the line.

 Created and run by @MeetKevon